Search Anywhere

 Yes you can although it is very limited.
 Cotswold Lakes provide a camping area right next their brewery!
 The Tap Room is open on certain days to enhance your experience even more.

-You can, of course, book one of our more luxorious lodges and still make use of the tap room!
+You can, of course, book one of our more comfortable lodges and still make use of the tap room!

 The Cotswolds Cotswold Questions